Mrt134/Experimental/1.0luminadocumentation/testintro.rst

       slider to change the system audio volume from 0% to 100%.
 Click the sound icon on the left to mute or unmute the speaker.
-If the operating system provides a mixer utility, click the speaker icon on the right to launch that mixer utility for advanced control of the audio system.
+If the operating system provides a mixer utility, click the speaker icon on the right to launch the mixer utility for advanced control of the audio system.

-    * **Screen Brightness:** Use your mouse to move the brightness control slider from 10% to 100%.
+    * **Screen Brightness:** Use the mouse to move the brightness control slider from 10% to 100%.

     * **Workspace:** The number of available virtual workspaces are